Back to all posts

 capacity management

-• Decisions made based on feelings, not facts
+• Decisions being made on gut feeling rather than facts

 • No joint accountability to deliver projects